argumentcomputer/yatima-lang-proto/README.md

 another.

 Yatima, as a project, has an opinionated view of that future.
-We think computing should belong to individual users rather than mega-corporations or states.
-A programming language is an empowering medium of expression, where a user encounters, and extends their mind through, a computing machine.
-"Programmer" shouldn't be a job description, anymore than "scribe" is a job description in a world with near-universal literacy.
+We think computing should belong to individual users rather than corporations or states.
+A programming language is an empowering medium of *individual* expression, where the user encounters, and extends their mind through, a computing machine.
+We believe "Programmer" shouldn't be a job description, anymore than "scribe" is a job description in a world with near-universal literacy.
 Computing belongs to everyone, and computer programming should therefore be maximally accesibile to everyone.

 Currently, it's not: There are about 5 billion internet users worldwide, but only an estimated 25 million software developers.
 That's a "Programming Literacy rate" of less than 1%.
 Furthermore, that population is not demographically representative.
-It skews heavily toward men, the Global North, and those from priviledged socioeconomic or ethnic backgrounds.
-This, frankly, is a disgrace.
+It skews heavily toward men, the Global North, and those from privileged socioeconomic or ethnic backgrounds.
+This is a disgrace.
-Imagine a dystopia where only people with green eyes play music to get a sense of the absurdist horror here.
+It is if we live in some absurd dystopia where only people with green eyes play music.

 A new programming language isn't going to be some panacea that solves that problem on its own, but there are some ways in a programming language can help: